QubesOS/qubes-doc/user/how-to-guides/how-to-organize-your-qubes.md

   experience of others.
 Keeping good backups also allows you to be a bit more free with reorganizations.
-You can delete qubes that you think you won't need anymore without having to worry that you might need them again someday, since you know you can always restore them from a backup if it turns out you do.
+You can delete qubes that you think you won't need anymore without having to worry that you might need them again someday, since you know you can always restore them from a backup.

 - Think about which programs you want to run and where you want to store data.
   In some cases, it makes sense to run programs and store data in the same